-With simple audio and visual commands, automated external defibrillator are designed to be simple to use for the person using it, and the use of AEDs is taught in many first aid throughout the world, certified first responders, and basic life support (BLS) level cardiopulmonary resuscitation (CPR) classes.
+With simple audio and visual commands, an Automated External Defibrillator (AED) is designed to be simple to use for the person using it.
+They are set up in a way that everybody can use it.
+But the use of AEDs is also taught in many first aid classes throughout the Philippines, as well in Basic Life Support (BLS) and Cardiopulmonary Resuscitation (CPR) classes